IsaMorphic/nu-blender/README.md

 # nu-blender

-A work-in-progress, modern Blender add-on that adds import support for scene files (`.nup`) from the PC version of *LEGO Star Wars: The Video Game*.
+A work-in-progress, modern Blender add-on that adds import support for scene files (`.nup`, `.nux`) from the PC and Xbox versions of *LEGO Star Wars: The Video Game*, respectively.

 ## Building